Mastering endpoint security implementation

 More devices connecting to the corporate network means more security risks.
 Here are some of the ways to protect your business

-Similarly, the Internet of Things (IoT) is introducing a number of sensors and small devices that can help organisations with everything from productivity monitoring to increased automation and preventative maintenance.
+Similarly, the the Internet of Things (IoT) is bringing in a variety of small devices and sensors that can aid organisations with core aspects of their business like productivity monitoring, increased automation, and preventative maintenance.

-However, each of these endpoints represents a potential security threat to the business.
+However, each one of these endpoints represents a potential security threat to the business.

-According to The Cost of Insecure Endpoints report from the Ponemon Institute, 55% of vulnerable endpoints contain sensitive or confidential data.
-If these endpoints are lost, stolen or otherwise accessed by a malicious actor, for example through spyware, this data is at risk.
-Not only that, but a compromised endpoint can allow a bad actor access not only to the information stored on it or passed through it, it can also offer an opportunity for such an individual to infiltrate the corporate network itself.
+55% of vulnerable endpoints contain sensitive or confidential data, according to The Cost of Insecure Endpoints report from the Ponemon Institute.
+If these endpoints are stolen, lost or accessed by a malicious actor – through spyware, for example – this data is at risk.
+A compromised endpoint may even allow a bad actor access to the information stored on it, or information that has passed through it, and it also provides an opportunity for this kind of individual to infiltrate the corporate network itself.

-Therefore, IT has had to turn its attention to implementing endpoint and data security solutions in addition to network security to ensure businesses' data remains secure.
+IT has had to turn its attention, therefore, to putting the right endpoint and data security solutions in place, as well as network security to maintain the safety of a business’s data.